kubernetes-retired/service-catalog/docs/v1/use-cases.md

 * As a broker operator, I want to be able to discover what applications are bound to Service Instances I am responsible for, so that I may operate the service properly.
-* As a User I should be able to see what Service Instances my applications are bound to.
+* As an Application Operator I should be able to see what Service Instances my applications are bound to.
-* As a User I should be able to pass paramters when binding to a Service Instance so that I may indicate what type of binding my application needs.
+* As an Application Operator I should be able to pass paramters when binding to a Service Instance so that I may indicate what type of binding my application needs.
   (e.g. credential type, admin binding, ro binding, rw binding)

-As a User, I should be able to accomplish the following sets of bindings:
+As an Application Operator, I should be able to accomplish the following sets of bindings:

 * One application may binding to many Service Instances
 * Many different applications may bind to a single Service Instance